reframejs/reframe/docs/usage-manual.template.md

 ~~~

 If you haven't closed the server from the previous section, then
-Reframe automatically re-compiled the frontend and prints a `✔ Re-build` notification to your shell.
+Reframe automatically re-compiled the frontend and printed a `✔ Re-build` notification to your shell.

 ~~~shell
 $ reframe ~/tmp/reframe-playground/pages